 A Refractor May be for you If:

 You are interested in wide field viewing and imaging.
-Sure, you can use an f/6.3 focal reducer on your f/10 SCT to open it up a bit, but you are never going to get the wide open spaces delivered by the average f/6 or f/7 APO.
+Sure, you can use an f/6.3 focal reducer on your f/10 SCT to open it up a bit, but you are never going to get the wide-open spaces delivered by the average f/6 or f/7 APO.
 Use an eyepiece longer than about 25mm with your reduced SCT and you’ll get severe vignetting.

 Certainly, if, like most of us, you live where light pollution is a factor, you won’t get to exploit this refractor strength often—the sky background will just be too bright at low power—but when you can get out to a dark site, you will be terribly impressed at what a four or five inch f/6 will show.

 You are more interested in the aesthetic quality of images than in seeing the dimmest, most difficult details.
-Only you can decide what is more important to you, the pinpoint stars and high contrast of a five inch refractor or the light gathering power of a 10-inch (or larger) SCT or other reflector.
-Or you can, like me, have the both of best worlds, and keep a low-cost Dob in reserve for those times when you want “deep” more than “pretty.”
+Only you can decide what is more important to you, the pinpoint stars and high contrast of a five-inch refractor or the light gathering power of a 10-inch (or larger) SCT or other reflector.
+Or you can, like me, have both of best worlds, and keep a low-cost Dob in reserve for those times when you want “deep” more than “pretty.”

 Ease of setup is important.
 Yes, there comes an aperture point where refractors become difficult.
 That point doesn’t come until 6-inches, however.
-A 5-inch can provide most of the horsepower of a 6-inch, however, and can be remarkably easy to mount and awfully forgiving of the mount.
+A 5-inch can provide most of the horsepower of a 6-inch, though, and can be remarkably easy to mount and awfully forgiving of the mount.
 And as hefty as she is, I’d still rather set up my 6-inch f/8 refractor than my C11.

 You like pretty things.
 Yes, I think my Edge 800 is a very attractive scope, but, c’mon, there’s just something about a refractor out on an observing field pointed up at the sky in the gloaming that spells a-s-t-r-o-n-o-m-y.